 Decal or hanging style permits are available.
-Semester permits may be purchased at 1/2 the yearly rate, A Convenience Fee is NOT incurred if a parking permit is purchased online.
-Hag tags are transferable to another vehicle owned by the same individual.
+Semester permits may be purchased at 1/2 the yearly rate.
+A Convenience Fee is NOT incurred if a parking permit is purchased online.
+Hang tags are transferable to another vehicle owned by the same individual.
 However, no permit is transferable to another individual.
 Decals must be affixed to the vehicle for which it was registered and are not transferable.

 Visitors and guests may obtain a visitor's pass at the Visitor's Center, Parking Services, or the University Police Department.
 Fort Walton Beach Campus information may be obtained from the Cashier's Office on that campus.
-This information can also be found on our website uwf.edu/parking.
+This information can also be found at uwf.edu/parking.

 Three Trolleys serve the UWF campus during the Fall and Spring semesters, Monday through Thursday.
-On Friday, two Trolleys serve the campus with service ending at 4:15pm.
-On Saturdays, one Trolley serves the campus, with service ending at 4:05pm.
+On Friday, two Trolleys serve the campus with service ending at 4:15 p.m.
+On Saturdays, one Trolley serves the campus, with service ending at 4:05 p.m.
 There are 20 official Trolley stops on campus, but the Trolley will stop when hailed.
-A Trolley schedule can be found on the Parking Services web site.
-The Trolley also makes one stop off campus at the University Town Center Shopping area (Target/Publix, Nine Mile Rd).
+A Trolley schedule can be found on the Parking Services website.
+The Trolley also makes one stop off campus at the University Town Center Shopping area (Target/Publix on Nine Mile Road).

 Escambia County Area Transit (ECAT) buses run on campus Monday through Saturday each week.
 Students may receive two free bus passes each day by visiting Auxilliary Services (bldg 20W) or Parking Services (building 91) and showing their Nautilus Card.
 For route details, visit https://goecat.com/routes-maps/ and click on Route 43.
 There are three stops on the UWF campus.

 Fort Walton Beach Campus information may be obtained from the Cashier's Office on that campus.
 This information can also be found on our website uwf.edu/parking.

 The University operates a full-service post office housed in the University Commons.
 Postal services include student mailboxes (offered free of charge to students living in University housing), money orders, stamp sales, overnight Express Mail, Priority and First-Class mail, media mail, 10 campus mail drops, package mailing and delivery services, and address changes.
-For additional information, contact Postal Services at (850)474-2436 or visit the website at uwf.edu/postal/internal.
+For additional information, contact Postal Services at (850) 474-2436 or visit the website at http://uwf.edu/postal/.